kcudding/ecotheory.github.io/teach/unstructured-stochasticity.md

 - An obvious outcome is that future population size outcomes become more uncertain and more variable

-- A less intuitive outcome is that the likelihood of any particular population size at time $t$ in the future becomes more skewed.
-Specifically, most populations being relatively small, with a tiny fraction being huge.
-In fact, the realized population growth rate $(N_t/N_s)^{1/(t-s)}$ will be smaller when the growth rates vary.
+- The most important, but perhaps less intuitive impact is that the population growth rate is reduced.
+Specifically, the realized population growth rate $(N_t/N_s)^{1/(t-s)}$ will be smaller when the growth rates vary.
 Why?

 To answer this question, we need to understand two important concepts: arithmetic and geometric means.